yeokm1/retro-configs-apple/powermac-g4-mdd-p58/README.md

 As this machine does not officially support native OS 9 booting, no option is given to reboot to the OS 9 partition even if all files are there.

-Use the bless command mentioned previously:
+Use the bless command mentioned previously to force the option:

 ```bash
 sudo bless -folder9 /Volumes/macos9/System\ Folder --setBoot